 The Project Site is located in an urban area and is currently undeveloped.
 The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
 Consistent with the Certified EIR, as with all development in the City, the Modified Project would be required to comply with e City's design guidelines that incorporate safety and emergency access needs.
-The Modified Project's plans for emergency access and the City ensuring that the Modified Project's emergency access meets all applicable standards.
+The Modified Project would be required to undergo design review, which include a review of the Modified Project's plans for emergency access and the City ensuring that the Modified Project's emergency access meets all applicable standards.
 Thus, the Modified Project would not result in inadequate emergency access.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.